Accessibility Tools

 LIBRARIAN I

-DISTINGUISHING FEATURES OF THE CLASS: This is entry level professional work involving responsibility for basic librarian duties.
+DISTINGUISHING FEATURES OF THE CLASS This is entry level professional work involving responsibility for basic librarian duties.
 Work is performed under the supervision of professional librarians in higher level positions.
 Work becomes progressively more difficult as experience in the field broadens.
 Supervision may be exercised over lower-level library support staff and volunteers.
 Performs related work as required.

 TYPICAL WORK ACTIVITIES: (Illustrative only)